shidhincr/prabeesh.github.io/source/_posts/2015-04-06-self-contained-pyspark-apllication.markdown

 ```
 ./bin/spark-submit --master local[8] <python_file.py>
 ```
 For more details about spark submit [refer](https://spark.apache.org/docs/latest/configuration.html).
 From here you also find the we can pass configuration values at run time. otherwise we can set it up in the conf/spark-defaults.conf.
+After setting the spark configuration thenn it will also effect while you simply run uisng python command.

 Now you are thinking about why we don't have a pip install for pyspark.
 You can find the reason in this [jira ticket](https://issues.apache.org/jira/browse/SPARK-1267).